yquake2/yquake2/doc/040_cvarlist.md

 * **coop_pickup_weapons**: In coop a weapon can be picked up only once.
   For example, if the player already has the shotgun they cannot pickup a second shotgun found at a later time, thus not getting the ammo that comes with it.
-This breaks the balacing.
+This breaks the balancing.
 If set to `1` a weapon can be picked up if a) the player doesn't have it or b) it wasn't already picked up by another player.
 Defaults to `1`.

 * **coop_elevator_delay**: In coop it's often hard to get on the same